 What vessel do you need to prepare and serve cold brew hojicha?

-Cold brewing, known as mizudashi (水出し) in Japanese, tastes best when the tea leaves have plenty of room to expand and fully release their flavor.
+Cold Brew Hojicha tastes best when the tea leaves have plenty of room to expand and fully release their flavor.
 This makes large bottles with a built in filter ideal.
 In the recipe video above, we use the cold brew Filter-in Bottle by Hario, made in Japan.
 This beautifully designed wine-shaped bottle has a filter in its spout, which makes it easy to prepare and serve Cold Brew Hojicha at home.

-If you don’t have any tea brewing equipment on hand, then you can simply use a Mason jar or any glass container with a lid.
+If you don’t have any tea brewing equipment on hand, then you can simply use a mason jar or any glass container with a lid.
 Once the tea is done steeping, you can use a strainer to catch the tea leaves as you pour your infusion into a glass pitcher.

-- 750 ml cold filtered water
+- 750 ml (25 fl oz) cold filtered water

 - Refrigerate the hojicha infusion, and let the loose tea steep for approximately 6-8 hours (based on your personal preference).